Academic Papers Indexing

 )

-In this example we use PGVector as embedding stores/ With CocoIndex, you can do one line switch on other supported Vector databases like Qdrant, see this guide for more details.
-We aim to standardize interfaces and make it like assembling building blocks.
+In this example we use PGVector as embedding store.
+With CocoIndex, you can do one line switch on other supported Vector databases.

 You can refer to this section of Text Embeddings about how to build query against embeddings.
 For now CocoIndex doesn't provide additional query interface.
 We can write SQL or rely on the query engine by the target storage.